Home

 If I had any subordinates, that is what I would do.

-2. Karl Edwards Says:
+2. Karl Edwards Avatar

 Marcus, I’d be one of your subordinates any day.
 Always admire what you think and do.

-3. samyuctha Says:
+3. samyuctha Avatar

 The thing what I feel is when an employee get’s borred on doing their job is a symbol of reduction in percentage of interest else no willingness to create and develop it.
 And I am sure that with out involvement they are not willing to do the job and without doing the job they would not be able to get borred.
 So first we have to find out the root cause for the lack of interest.
 Next thing is we have to make them motivated both externally as well as internally.
 I am surely it will work out

-4. Karl Edwards Says:
+4. Karl Edwards Avatar

 I agree.
 Boredom is a great clue that something needs to change in one’s role.